chazlarson/autotelly/README.md

 ### Issues

-If you have any problems with or questions about this image, please open a [GitHub issue](/issues).
+If you have any problems with or questions about this thing, please open a [GitHub issue](/issues).